Koszul Duality for Quasi-split Real Groups: The main result

 \subsection{The representation theoretic description of the equivariant category}

-The category $\Dd$ can be described in module theoretic terms as follows.
-Consider the abelian category $\LM$, the principal block of $(\Lg, \LK)$ modules with a fixed regular integral infinitesimal central character.
-Let $Q=\sum Q_i$ be a minimal projective generator in the category of pro-objects in that category, here $Q_i$ are pairwise non-isomorphic indecomposable projectives.
-Denoting $\LA=End(Q)$ we get an equivalence $\LM\cong \LA-mod^{fl}$.
+The category $\LD$ can be described in module theoretic terms as follows.
+Consider the abelian category $\widetilde{\LM}$, the principal block of $(\Lg, \LK)$ modules with a fixed {\em generalized} infinitesimal central character.
+Let $Q=\bigoplus Q_i$ be a minimal projective generator in the category of pro-objects in that category, here $Q_i$ are pairwise non-isomorphic indecomposable projectives (projective covers of irreducible objects).
+Denoting $\LA=End(Q)$ we get an equivalence $\widetilde{\LM}\cong \LA-mod^{nil}$.
 The action of the center of the enveloping algebra makes $\LA$ a $Sym(\Lh)$-algebra, where $\Lh$ is the abstract Cartan of $\Lg$.
 Consider the DG-algebra $\overline\LA^\bu=\LA\Lotimes _{Sym(\Lh)}\Ce$.
 Using e.g. \cite[\S 9.3]{BHeck} it is easy to check the following: